Engineering-Led Construction for the Venice of America

 The sandy soils along Fort Lauderdale's canals are highly prone to erosion and settling.

-The Solution: For undermining and washouts, we inject high-density expansive polyurethane foam under the slab to fill the void and lift it back to level.
-For deeper instability, we use Helical Piles to bypass loose sand and anchor into a competent stratum.
+2. 02 The Solution For undermining and washouts, we inject high-density expansive polyurethane foam under the slab to fill the void and lift it back to level.
+For deeper instability, we use helical piles to bypass loose sand and anchor into a competent stratum.

 Durable Concrete for Saturated Environments